ntulenev/MassiveUpdatesAggregator/README.md

 # MassiveUpdatesAggregator
-Allowsе to group incoming messages by key and returns aggregations by timer.
+Allowsеs to group incoming messages by key and returns aggregations by timer.

 ![Diagram](diagram.PNG)